-There is an abundance of things to do in North Devon, throughout the year.
+There is an abundance of things to do in North Devon no matter the time of year.

-Whether you are in the area for a day, are looking for holiday inspiration, or are planning on staying at the Calvert Trust Exmoor centre for a residential activity break, browse our guide about what to do in North Devon and Exmoor.
+Whether you’re in the area for a day, are looking for holiday inspiration, or are planning on staying at Calvert Exmoor for a residential activity break, there are some great things you can get up to.

 Exmoor National Park

 Exmoor National Park is a stunning place to spend time.
-The picturesque landscape consists of rolling moorland and wooded areas, home of roaming ponies, Red Deer and postcard-worthy beauty spots.
+The picturesque landscape consists of rolling moorland and wooded areas and is home to roaming ponies, red deer and postcard-worthy beauty spots.

-Exmoor is one of the smallest national parks in the UK, so the area is easy to explore in a short time on foot and by car.
+Exmoor is one of the smallest national parks in the UK, so the area is easy to explore on foot and by car.

 Whilst exploring, it is likely Exmoor ponies will make an appearance.
-These adorable and distinctive animals are endangered, so they are well looked after despite roaming free.
-Ponies can be seen on the moors, often crossing the roads as they please.
+Sadly, these adorable animals are endangered, so though they roam free, they are well looked after.
+These ponies can be seen on the moors, often crossing the roads as they please.

-We recommend visiting these places to experience what Exmoor has to offer…
+Visit these places to experience what Exmoor has to offer:

-Right beside the Calvert Trust Exmoor centre, Wistlandpound Reservoir may be just outside the national park, but it is a popular attraction for those who enjoy walking through nature.
-The accessible paths zig-zag their way around the water and through woods.
+The paths zig-zag their way around the water and through the woods.
 Whatever the time of year or weather, this is a beautiful place to escape the real world for a few hours.

-In the middle of a valley, lies a historic clapper bridge – made of large stone slabs and boulders.
-At 55 meters long, Tarr Steps is the longest bridge of its type in Britain, possibly dating back to the Bronze Age.
-The bridge forms a part of a short circular walk through the wooded valley and along the riverbanks.
-It’s a popular location and walking across the bridge is a must-do.
-Technically Tarr Steps is in Somerset, but it’s not far from North Devon so we’ll include in our list of things to do.
+In the middle of a valley lies a historic clapper bridge made of large stone slabs and boulders.
+At 55 metres long, Tarr Steps is the longest bridge of its type in Britain, possibly dating back to the Bronze Age.

-Similar to Tarr Steps, Watersmeet is a place to see rapid rivers at the bottom of a valley.
-Named due to its location where two rivers meet, there are waterfalls and paths along the sides of the river, plus routes around the surrounding area.
-The river is home to otters and salmon, or look inland for Red Deer, herons, wood warblers and jays.
-There is also a National Trust tearoom, providing a place to relax amongst the surrounding nature.
+Similar to Tarr Steps, Watersmeet is a spot where you can see rapid rivers at the bottom of a valley.
+Named after its confluence, Watersmeet features waterfalls and paths along the sides of the river, plus routes around the surrounding area.

 Valley of Rocks

-Found near the village of Lynton along the Exmoor coastline, the Valley of Rocks is a well-known tourist destination for families and walkers who enjoy the stunning views.
-The dry valley is home of feral goats that roam the steep hills and the stone towers that rise sharply into the sky.
-Paths loop around the area, providing views of the sea and cliffs that make for stunning photographs.
+Found near the village of Lynton along the Exmoor coastline, the Valley of Rocks is a prominent tourist destination for families and walkers to enjoy the stunning views.
+Wild goats roam the steep hills and stone towers that rise sharply into the sky in this dry valley.

-Great Hangman – England’s highest cliff
+Great Hangman – England’s Highest Cliff

-The highest point on Exmoor and the second-highest point in southern England, Dunkery Beacon is 1,704 feet above sea level.
-On a sunny day, it’s possible to see the Bristol and English Channels, the Brecon Beacons in Wales, Bodmin Moor in Cornwall, Dartmoor in Devon and even Cleeve Hill which is nearly 90 miles away in Gloucestershire.
-The beacon is found in the remote heart of Exmoor, surrounded by barren but beautiful moors – luckily the car park is just half a mile away from the peak.
+On a sunny day, it’s possible to get vast views of the Bristol and English Channels, the Brecon Beacons in Wales, Bodmin Moor in Cornwall, Dartmoor in Devon and even Cleeve Hill — which is nearly 90 miles away in Gloucestershire.

 Popular North Devon Tourist Attractions

-North Devon is home to many family-friendly attractions, which are perfect for quick visits or complete days out.
+North Devon is home to many family-friendly attractions which are perfect for quick visits or complete days out.

-Here are some top North Devon places that are worth a visit…
+Here are some top North Devon places that are worth a visit:

 Quince Honey Farm

-The home of honey and bees, Quince Honey Farm is 20 minutes from the Calvert Trust Exmoor centre, in South Molton.
-This small and quaint family attraction provides beekeeping courses and experiences, guide tours, honey tasting, candle rolling, critter encounters for children and more.
+This quaint family attraction provides beekeeping courses and experiences, guided tours, honey tasting, candle rolling, critter encounters for children and more.
 There’s also a play area and a restaurant to round your visit off.

-This conservation zoo is home to a range of animals such as wolves, cheetahs, African wild dogs, bugs and snakes, monkeys, kangaroos, and many varieties of cats including the famous ‘Exmoor Beast’ – black leopards!
+This conservation zoo is home to a wide range of animals such as wolves, cheetahs, African wild dogs, bugs, snakes, monkeys, kangaroos, and many varieties of cats — including the famous ‘Exmoor Beast’: black leopards!

 Combe Martin Wildlife and Dinosaur Park

-Arlington Court is a National Trust property with a historic house, formal gardens, a carriage museum and acres of land to explore.
-The grounds are open all year round for walkers, with paths that go through forests, past lakes, and around fields where deer are known to forage.
+The grounds are open all year round for walkers — excellent for dog owners — with paths that go past lakes, through forests, and fields where deer are known to forage.

 The Big Sheep and The Milky Way Adventure Parks